DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Methods and Materials

-The trust evaluation problem is formally defined as developing a model, $\text{DGTEN}(\cdot)$, with two primary objectives: first, to accurately and reliably predict the trust level $w_{\text{pred}} \in \mathcal{W}$ for an edge (or potential edge) from a source node $i$ to a target node $j$ during a future timeslot; and second, to temporally learn and model the evolving uncertainties associated with each node.
-This future timeslot (for trust level prediction), typically of duration $\Delta t_{\text{snap}}$, occurs after the observation period (e.g., for the interval $(t_N, t_N + \Delta t_{\text{snap}}]$ or corresponding to a general future point $t_N + \Delta T$, where $\Delta T > 0$).
-Trust level predictions typically concern pairs of nodes $(i,j)$ drawn from $V_{\text{global}}$, especially those that have shown activity up to snapshot $G_N$.
-A crucial challenge for the $\text{DGTEN}(\cdot)$ model is to fulfill both objectives effectively, maintaining predictive accuracy for trust levels and providing reliable estimations of node uncertainties, even when the historical interaction data (up to $t_N$) may contain local attacks in the form of anomalies, deceptions, or behaviors indicative of malicious intent.
+We define the trust evaluation problem as developing a model $\text{DGTEN}(\cdot)$ with dual objectives: (1) predicting trust level $w_{\text{pred}} \in \mathcal{W}$ for an edge from source $i$ to target $j$ in a future timeslot (typically of duration $\Delta t_{\text{snap}}$ after the observation period, e.g., $(t_N, t_N + \Delta t_{\text{snap}}]$), and (2) learning the node uncertainties in the observation period.
+Predictions concern node pairs from $V_{\text{global}}$, particularly those active through snapshot $G_N$.
+A key challenge is achieving both objectives accurately despite potential local attacks (anomalies, deceptions, or malicious behaviors) in the historical data up to $t_N$.